basepom/inline-maven-plugin/plugin/src/site/markdown/index.md

 There is a wealth of other plugins that do similar things.
 This plugin is *NOT* intended to create executable jars, all-in-one deployable services or support a large number of customizations.
 For any of those, better choices exist, e.g.

+* [Maven Repack Plugin](https://basepom.github.io/repack-maven-plugin/development/) - this is a companion project to the inline plugin
 * [Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/)
 * [Maven Assembly Plugin](https://maven.apache.org/plugins/maven-assembly-plugin/)
 * [Spring Boot Maven Plugin](https://docs.spring.io/spring-boot/docs/current/maven-plugin/reference/htmlsingle/)